sethmfuller/block-fight/README.md

 - Can walk and jump
 - Blocks are sent a certain distance when knocked from a player
 - Could have platforms with automated turrets

+##

+- Character is a tree of blocks

+    - Abstract Block class
+        - Defensive blocks
+        - Offensive blocks
+            - Weapons
+            - Punches